Department of Biology

 Two undergraduate degrees are offered through the Department of Biology.
 Generally, students who have chosen to pursue a career in the Life Sciences (including graduate school) will work toward the Bachelor of Science in Biology.
 Students hoping to earn a teaching credential in Biology will work toward the Bachelor of Arts in Natural Science with a Biology Option.
 The Department of Biology also offers a Minor in Biology.

 The Bachelor of Science in Biology is a 120-unit program.
-Of the total, 48 units are required to satisfy the university's General Education Program and 21 units are required by the Department of Biology to complete the biology core courses.
+Of the total, 43 units are required to satisfy the university's General Education Program and 21 units are required by the Department of Biology to satisfy the biology core.
 The core curriculum is a sequence of courses required for all biology majors.
 The core curriculum builds the foundation upon which further learning in biology will be based.
 Additional requirements for the major include 21 units of elective Biology coursework and 30 units of required coursework in chemistry, mathematics, and physics.

 The elective biology major requirements allow flexibility and tailoring of a student's experience to his/her interests.
 As a result, virtually any career goal in the life sciences and related fields can be accommodated.